-- Cook down the berries to make syrups (keep reading on how to make Edlerberry Syrup below!), juices, or jams.
+- Cook down the berries to make syrups (keep reading on how to make my elderberry syrup recipe below!), juices, or jams.
 These are both delicious and healthy.

 - Boil the flowers into a soothing tea, or use raw on top of a salad.